-Court Care provides free childcare for anyone who needs to be in court in our region.
-The program welcomes children into a nurturing, safe space away from contentious courtroom proceedings (e.g. domestic violence, divorce, rape, child custody, etc.).
-We enable parents or caregivers to fully participate in legal matters with dignity and without distraction, helping our court system operate more efﬁciently.
+Court Care provides free childcare for anyone who has court-related business in the Pikes Peak Region.
+Children are welcomed into a nurturing, safe space away from potentially traumatic courtroom proceedings (e.g. domestic violence, divorce, rape, child custody, etc.).
+Struggling parents are able to speak with dignity and participate in legal matters without children seeing, hearing or possibly distracting them.

 Caregivers are dedicated and caring but they are also exhausted!
-Because of this, respite for a full or half day or just a few hours can make all the difference- it can even prevent a premature longterm care placement.
-DayBreak affords caregivers the opportunity to regroup, refresh, and recharge while providing meaningful activity and social interaction for their loved one in our "home away from home" setting.
+Because of this, respite for a full day, half day or just a few hours can make all the difference- it can even prevent a premature long-term care placement.
+DayBreak affords caregivers the opportunity to regroup, recharge and refresh while providing meaningful activity and social interaction for their loved ones in our "home away from home" setting.

-We create an extended family of volunteers and community partners who serve as “aunts, uncles and grandparents” for foster families & youth who “age out” of care at 18.
+Our extended family of volunteers serve as “aunts, uncles and grandparents” on teams who support local foster families & youth who “age out” of care at 18.
 Through meaningful relationships & removal of practical barriers, we help heal past wounds of trauma so these kids can become healthy, productive citizens.
-This approach helps youth re-establish trust & a sense of self-worth needed to succeed.
+Stability, enrichment and connections build the resiliency kids need to thrive.

 Our all-volunteer group protects and preserves our City's "Central Park" for you.
-We repair the Park's unique & historic stone entryways, overlooks, walls & bridges.
+We repair the Park's unique, historic stone entries, overlooks, walls & bridges.
 We care for its vegetation, carrying on Gen. Palmer's vision of a natural park for people to enjoy.
-We organize free musical concerts, guided bird, tree & wildflower walks and clean-ups that provide beneficial and educational activities in our Park.
+We organize free musical concerts, guided bird, tree & wildflower walks and park clean-ups that provide beneficial and educational activities in our Park.